Ceici92/CeciliasPortofolio/content/portfolio/EntrepreneurChallenge.md

 ## Our idea

-**As six students passionate about the world of art, and studying numerical technologies, we decided to imagine a solution mixing both.**
+**As six students passionate about the world of art, and studying digital technologies, we decided to imagine a solution mixing both.**

 #### The Problem: